Staff-Alerts/project/glossary.md

 * Business Continuity – for example office closures / staff safety
 * System Issue – for example “Staff Call” being unavailable
 * Test - for testing the system.
 Only goes to select staff
-* Communications –  internal comms to Text - Staff only

 ### Messages
 Contains all the information for each notifiable event.
-This gets sent to staff and for use on the Staff Information Website and Hotline
+This gets sent to staff and for use on the Staff Information Website and Hotline.

 ### Permissions
 The roles and rights a user has in the internal application.
 Permissions include: